 Watch This Video For having a Real-Time Glimpse of his Shrine

-His belongings were packed and accompanied by soldiers, were sent to Kapurthala by train and brought back the same way.
+His belongings were packed and accompanied by soldiers, sent to Kapurthala by train and brought back the same way.
 This was done annually until he was retired a few years ago.

 Clearly, faith is stronger than anything else here.